 The effect of real estate property taxes across race and ethnicity is nuanced and complex.
 Vast differences in intergenerational wealth and a long history of racist housing policy have allowed white households to achieve homeownership rates far beyond those in communities of color.
 Those forces, together with white homebuyers' aversion to living in areas with large nonwhite populations, have also led to significantly higher market values for white-owned homes relative to those owned by people of color.
 These factors can lead to higher property tax payments and, as a result, better-funded schools in majority white areas.
-But renters, a disproportionate share of whom are people of color, also pay the property tax payments, housing segregation and assessment discrimination can result in higher tax bills for people of color relative to what white homeowners in similarly valued homes pay.
+But renters, a disproportionate share of whom are people of color, also pay the property tax indirectly through their rent payments.
+Compounding the challenges in property tax payments, housing segregation and assessment discrimination can result in higher tax bills for people of color relative to what white homeowners in similarly valued homes pay.